 Data about the person from the relevant competent national authority that is submitting the information.
 This data would include their name, location of employment and contact information.
-This information is used by the laboratory in order to direct them to the correct contact person in the event the laboratory has any questions that may come up during sample processing.
+This information is used by the laboratory to direct them to the correct contact person in the event the laboratory has any questions that may come up during sample processing.
 It also provides information regarding who to send the final report to and payment procedures.
+This section must also include the submitter’s signature.

+Information about the sampling plan.

-This section must also include the submitter’s signature.A description of each sample submitted to the laboratory is provided by the submitter, including information on the type of sample, for example if it is food, feed or seed as well as its weight and composition.
+A description of each sample submitted to the laboratory is provided by the submitter, including information on the type of sample, for example if it is food, feed or seed as well as its weight and composition.

 An indication of what the target organism may be and what type of analysis is requested.

 Information how the samples were delivered to the laboratory, including as appropriate, the name of the person who delivered the sample and/ or shipping labels if the sample arrived by mail.

+Any required regulatory permit information (such as phytosanitary or LMO movement permits)

 Once the documentation is checked and verified for completeness, the laboratory personnel should inventory the sealed sample packages and compare the number and descriptions of the samples received with the information in the official laboratory form to ensure that all samples are present.
 If there is a discrepancy in the number or description of the samples, the submitter should be contacted to clarify and reconcile the discrepancy.
 Any changes to the submission information should be documented in laboratory case file.

 Furthermore, the condition of the sample packaging should be evaluated.
 If the sample packaging has been compromised or damaged during shipping, for example a tear in the packaging that resulted in the cross-contamination of samples, then this must be recorded in the case file.
-If the compromised packaging affects the suitability of a sample to be tested then laboratory personnel should contact the submitter to inform them.
+If the compromised packaging affects the suitability of a sample to be tested, then laboratory personnel should contact the submitter to inform them.
 This information should also be recorded in the case file.

-Following the verification of documentation, a verification of the sample size (see section on Considerations for Sample size) has to be made.
-The sample is weighted and a note is made if the weight of the sample is in accordance with the specifications set out by the laboratory.
-If the sample size is too small this will be documented in the laboratory case file and the submitter will be informed, according to laboratory policy, whether or not this sample will be processed.
-If the sample size is larger than the specifications set out by the laboratory then a representative mass reduction (see Box 1) may need to be carried out in accordance with laboratory policy.
+Following the verification of documentation, a verification of the sample size (see section on Considerations for Sample size) must be made.
+The sample is weighed, and a note is made if the weight of the sample is in accordance with the specifications set out by the laboratory.
+If the sample size is too small this will be documented in the laboratory case file and the submitter will be informed, according to laboratory policy, whether this sample will be processed.
+If the sample size is larger than the specifications set out by the laboratory, then a representative mass reduction (see Box 1) may need to be carried out in accordance with laboratory policy.
 In either case a note would have to be issued in the laboratory report